thengl/GeoMLA/README.md

 in this case class `soil1` is the dominant soil type in the area.
 To produce a map of `soil1` using RFsp we have now two options:

--   *Option 1*: treat binomial variable as numeric variable with 0 / 1 values (thus regression problem),
+-   *Option 1*: treat binomial variable as numeric variable with 0 / 1 values (thus a regression problem),
--   *Option 2*: treat binomial variable as factor variable with a single class (thus classification problem),
+-   *Option 2*: treat binomial variable as factor variable with a single class (thus a classification problem),

 In the case of Option 1, we model `soil1` as: